NuclearPhoenixx/asciirinth/README.md

 **Requirements:**

-* For the player character, provide an "O" (capital "o"!).
+* The player character is defined by an "O" (capital "o"!).
 * The goal is defined by the character "*".
 * Accessible space is created with SPACEs.
 * At the end of the file should be a blank line otherwise it won't load correctly later on.